jundalisay/superb/content/en/maharlika/laws/epira/chapter-9.md

   - This is to be collected from all electricity end-users

-## SEC.
-71. Electric Power Crisis Provision
+## Section 71.
+Electric Power Crisis Provision

 Congress may authorize, through a joint resolution, the establishment of additional generating capacity.

-## SEC.
-72. Mandated Rate Reduction
+## Section 72.
+Mandated Rate Reduction

 Upon the effectivity of this Act, residential end-users shall be granted a rate reduction from NAPOCOR rates of P0.30/kWh.